1

 Resistant Gonorrhea Surveillance Projects

 SURRG: Strengthening the U.S. Response to Resistant Gonorrhea (SURRG) began in 2016 to enhance domestic gonorrhea surveillance and infrastructure, build capacity for rapid detection and response to resistant gonorrhea through increased culturing and local antibiotic susceptibility testing, and rapid field investigation to stop the spread of resistant infections.
-The Colorado Department of Public Health and Environment in collaboration with Institute of Public Health and Denver Health have been involved with SURRG since 2016.
+The Colorado Department of Public Health and Environment in collaboration with Institute of Public Health and Denver Health were involved with SURRG from 2016-2024.

-The Colorado SURRG project focuses on GC infections in Denver County, Colorado.
-Specimens are collected at six active Denver Health SURRG clinics throughout the Denver Metro area.
+The Colorado CARGOS project focuses on GC infections in the Colorado Denver Metro Area.
+Specimens are collected at active Denver Health CARGOS clinics throughout the Denver Metro area.
 Gonorrhea bacteria isolated from specimens collected at CO SURRG sites are tested for reduced susceptibility to two antimicrobials with Etest strips of concentrated antimicrobials: ceftriaxone (CRO), and cefixime (CFX).
 Indication of reduced susceptibility for antimicrobials are MIC values ≥ 0.125 μg/mL for ceftriaxone (CRO-RS) and ≥ 0.25 μg/mL for cefixime (CFX-RS).

 Prevention and Field Services - Disease Investigation Specialists